How To Apply For A US Passport for Newborn Babies

 - Have valid ID (driver’s license, US Passport, or current military or government ID).

 - Be present at the time of application.

 - Have known you for at least 2 years.

-- Fill and submit Form DS-71: Affidavit of Identifying Witness in the presence of a Passport Agent.
-This form is available at the Passport agency or local acceptance facility.
+- Fill and submit a Form DS-71: Affidavit of Identifying Witness in the presence of a passport agent.
+This form is available at the passport agency or local acceptance facility.

 STEP 4.2: Submit Photocopy of Parents/Guardian Identification